The great endures: An homage to Michael Jordan

 But he isn’t Jordan.
 Not close.

-But without him signing off years before, and then with the series production, the 500 hours of archived NBA Films footage of the Bulls’ final championship season never would have come to light.
-Players like Luc Longley, Ron Harper, Toni Kukoc, and, yes, Pippen barely seem to exist in the Jordan swirl-o-rama.
+But without him signing off years before, and then with the series production, the 500 hours of archived NBA Entertainment footage of the Bulls’ final championship season never would have come to light.
+Players such as Luc Longley, Ron Harper, Toni Kukoc and, yes, Pippen barely seem to exist in the Jordan swirl-o-rama.

 But that’s OK.
 We know they were there.
 No man wins a championship by himself.